HexKitties/CMPUT355HexKitties/README.md

 We are team "HexKitties," HexKitties is our first group project using the agile development method.

-HexKitties is an offline-storage, AI-based learning, python-based local hex game,
+HexKitties is an offline-storage, AI-based learning, python-based local hex game, which combing AI player , visualizer, tutor functionality.

   - You can play with your friend
   - Train hex AI and play versus our AI player trained using monte carlo tree search, virtual connection algorithm in hex, UCT (Upper Confidence bounds applied to Trees